 Title of Project/s or workstreams.
-List all applicable Project Manager Overall RAG status Last Month Overall RAG status This Month Comments - use this space to make general comments around the status of the project or workstream 1.0 Early Help Assessments Project S Cartwright / A Wolverson / Steve Dodd GREEN GREEN Early Help assessment went live week commencing 2/6/14 Training to be rolled out by October Evaluation of data to be delivered by October 1.2 Early Help: Family Support Role R King /E O'Callaghan GREEN GREEN Staff to transfer over to Early Help Step down of CIN cases to be completed Training on EHA for all FSW's transferring to be completed.
-1.3 Development of Family Support Intensive Family Support project Saif Innovation Bid W. Edwards S.Nash N.Price GREEN Pilot on providing intensive support to families focusing on neglect and under 5's Policy and procedures to be written and circulated Report on evaluation of pilot to be provided.
+List all applicable Project Manager Overall RAG status Last Month Overall RAG status This Month Comments - use this space to make general comments around the status of the project or workstream 1.0 Early Help Assessments Project S Cartwright / A Wolverson / Steve Dodd GREEN GREEN Early Help assessment went live week commencing 2/6/14 Training to be rolled out by October Evaluation of data to be delivered by October.
+Extended to November 1.2 Early Help: Family Support Role R King /J Cunningham AMBER AMBER Following a meeting with the family support workers the decision to move all of them to the early help teams is being reviewed.
+Once an agreement on the way forward has been reached then the following actions in the programme can continue -Step down of CIN cases to be completed -Training on EHA for all FSW's transferring to be completed.
+1.3 Development of Family Support services • Intensive Family Support (IFS) project • Supporting Adolescents In Families (SAIF) project • Innovation Bid W. Edwards S.Nash N.Price AMBER AMBER Pilot on providing intensive support to families focusing on neglect and under 5's.
+Policy and procedures to be written and circulated Report on evaluation of pilot to be provided.
 SAIF - policy and procedures to be developed.
-Report to be provided to next meeting Bid for funding to support specialist foster carers to prevent the need for resident placements enabling young people to live in a family.
+Report to be provided to next meeting Bid for funding to support specialist foster carers to prevent the need for residential placements enabling young people to live in a family.
 Linked to placement sufficiency.
-Go ahead given for next stage (November 2014) 1.4 Early Help sites E O'Callaghan / Site Leads GREEN GREEN Development of the outstanding areas and plans for staff moving in.
-Site report as a separate document detailing IT requirements and moves.
-Final site move scheduled for 10 September.
-Movement of staff within Priory Green to be completed.
-2.0 Partnership working : Summit and Charter Events E Bennett GREEN GREEN Details of Charter to be drawn up and circulated to all partner leads to sign up to.
+Go ahead given for next stage (November 2014) 1.4 Early Help sites A Wolverson / J Cunningham GREEN GREEN Staff are in situ.
+A few staff are waiting to move from Priory Green.
+Asset Management are supporting teams to manage this.
+2.0 Partnership working : Summit and Charter Events E Bennett GREEN AMBER Details of Charter to be drawn up and circulated to all partner leads to sign up to.
 Tasks from event to be included in FrF project: Charter to CTB for agreement in Sept, Launch scheduled for November.
 2.1 Partnership working: Adult services •TCA Bid / Trigger Tree •Unblocker / Task Group E O'Callaghan A Wolverson GREEN GREEN Joint approach by Community Safety team, Mental Health, Early Intervention /Domestic Violence , Health, Police and Vol. Agencies to bid for funding to redesign service pathways for agencies where children may be a secondary consideration.
 Proposal submitted for £789,000 on 1 July 2014. for 15/16 funding given the go ahead by DCLG Submit full bid by October 1st.
 Unblocker / Task group have met to plan way forward.
 Andrew meeting with Housing in September to scope project and plan for pilot in December and January.
 Report on pilot to be delivered in Jan 2015.
 3.0 Targeted Intervention: Gateway to becoming looked after EO'Callaghan GREEN GREEN Ensuring everything possible is done to help families before the need to become looked after.
-Referral Pathways and thresholds to be reviewed Edge of care meetings, admission to care panel, care plan tracking.
-Policy and Guidance reviewed and distributed 30/6/2014.
-Monitoring and evaluation to be provided by October.
+Referral Pathways and thresholds to be reviewed Edge of care meetings, admission, to care papel, care plan tracking